-Licensing Officers retain the right to request that any advisories or minor defects on an MOT are rectified prior to licensing if there is a potential risk to public safety.
+Licensing Officers retain the right to request that any advisories or minor defects on an MOT are rectified prior to licensing if there is a potential risk to public safety (for example tyre close to legal limit).
 Proof of payment (showing the vehicle registration number and works carried out) or a MOT retest certificate will be required as proof that the work has been carried out.